ansys/pyaedt-toolkits-antenna/doc/source/getting-started.rst

 #.
 Close the PyAEDT console.

 #.
-In the AEDT toolbar, click the **AntennaWizard** button to open the Antenna Toolkit Wizard in AEDT:
+In the AEDT toolbar, click the **AntennaWizard** button to open this wizard in AEDT:

    .. image:: ./_static/toolkit_in_AEDT.png
       :width: 800